positronic57/libsetila/README.md

 ## Libsetila

-Libsetila is a library written in C++ for communication with I2C/SPI slave devices from Linux user space.
+Libsetila is a library written in C++ for communication with I2C/SPI slave devices from user space on SOC/SBC running Linux.
 It provides classes for representing SPI and I2C slave devices and implements data exchange methods that can be used for communication with target devices on I2C/SPI bus.
 The main purpose of the library is to simplify the process of writing software for communication with different I2C/SPI devices from user space on Linux.

 The low level I2C and SPI communication is done by the appropriate Linux kernel drivers while the library use the standard read/write IO calls to send/receive data from/to the slave devices on the bus.
 The kernel drivers must be loaded before calling the library IO functions.